NCAS-CMS/cfa-conventions/source/cfa.md

 dimensionality of aggregation variables (effectively a duplication of the functionality introduced in CF-1.9 for the domain variable, which also has dimensions but no data).

-## Identification of Conventions

-Files that follow this version of the CFA Conventions must indicate this by setting the NetCDF User’s Guide [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspects of the file structure and metadata.
-For instance, a dataset which follows CF-1.9 and also CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.

 ## Terminology